Daxter (video game): Plot

-Reception and sales
+Reception

+Critical reception

-Daxter received "generally positive reviews", according to review aggregator Metacritic.
-As of September 3, 2019, the game has sold 4.23 million copies.
+Daxter received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Daxter is regarded as one of the PSP's best titles by a number of websites.
 GamesRadar+ ranked Daxter the 4th best PSP game ever made, calling it “an absolute must-play for the PSP enthusiast.”
 Kotaku cited it as one of the 12 best PSP games, claiming it's “as funny as it is well-tuned.”
 Additionally, Digital Trends and TechRadar each listed Daxter among the 10 best PSP games, with the former specifying that “Daxter’s vibrant colors and subtle details inject the game with a ton of flair.”
+During the 10th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Daxter for "Action/Adventure Game of the Year", "Outstanding Achievement in Animation", and "Outstanding Achievement in Character Performance - Male" for Max Casella's vocal role as Daxter.

+Sales

+By June 2008, Daxter had sold over 2.3 million units.